 Cajun Vs. French Fricassee

-There is very little difference between a Cajun chicken fricassee vs. the classic French fricassee, except that the Cajun version uses the Cajun holy trinity of vegetables (onion, celery and bell peppers) instead of the French mirepoix (onion, celery and carrot), and we start with a classic roux.
+Both are one-pot chicken dishes, but the flavors and technique are quite different.
+The Cajun version uses the Cajun holy trinity of vegetables (onion, celery and bell peppers) instead of the French mirepoix (onion, celery and carrot), and we start with a classic roux.

 Also, this Cajun version uses no mushrooms or cream, opting for other vegetables, though you can realistically use whatever vegetables you'd like.
 The dish is generously seasoned with the perfect Cajun seasoning blend.